Hardy Williams Academy

+The Hardy Williams Academy, formerly the Anna Howard Shaw Junior High School, is a historic junior high school building located in the Southwest Schuylkill neighborhood of Philadelphia, Pennsylvania, United States.

+It was added to the National Register of Historic Places in 1988.

+History and architectural features

-Hardy Williams Academy, formerly the Anna Howard Shaw Junior High School is a historic junior high school building located in the Southwest Schuylkill neighborhood of Philadelphia, Pennsylvania.
-The building was designed by Irwin T. Catharine and built in 1922–1924.
-It is a three-story, 17 bay, brick building on a raised stone basement in the Colonial Revival-style.
-It is in the shape of a shallow "W".
-It features a center projecting pavilion, stone cornice, and a brick parapet.
+The building was designed by Irwin T. Catharine and built between 1922 and 1924.
+It is a three-story, seventeen-bay, brick building which sits on a raised stone basement.
+It was designed in the Colonial Revival-style in the shape of a shallow "W," and features a center projecting pavilion, stone cornice, and a brick parapet.
 The school was named for Anna Howard Shaw.

 It was added to the National Register of Historic Places in 1988.

 Since 2015, the school has been used as a charter school run by Mastery Charter Schools.
 It was renamed in honor of Hardy Williams.